nhl/link-move/README.md

-LinkETL is a model-driven dynamically-configurable framework for Extraction, Transformation and Loading of the data from external data sources.
+LinkETL is a model-driven dynamically-configurable framework for Extraction, Transformation and Loading of data from external data sources.
+Go to our [Wiki](https://github.com/nhl/link-etl/wiki) for more information.